vyuh/sudoku-lister/README.md

 INPUT
 -----
-input grid is given as a string of 81 bytes as first argument. each character represents a cell, in row order. all characters except 1-9 are interpreted as empty cells. if input string is smaller than 81 characters the rest of the cells are assumed to be empty.
+INPUT sudoku grid (a 9x9 matrix) is given as first command line argument.
+Its `char`s represent sudoku cells, in row order.
+All `char`s except `'1'`-`'9'` are interpreted as empty cells.
+If the argument string is smaller than 81 `char`s the rest of the cells are assumed to be empty.

 OUTPUT
 ------
-The program lists sudokus in form of 81 character strings.
+The program lists *all* sudokus that satisfy the constraints expressed in the INPUT sudoku grid, in form of 81 character strings, one on each line.
-*all* of which satisfy the constraints expressed in the input string.

-if input string means all empty cells. it will list *all* possible sudoku grids
+If INPUT string specifies that all cells are empty (no constraint), it will list *all* possible sudoku grids.

-if no input string is given.
-it will list all sudokus which have 123456789 as the first row. ie. "123456789" is the default first argument.
+"123456789" is the default first argument if none is given.

 DUMPING STATE OF COMPUTATION
 ----------------------------
-if too many sudokus satisfy input constraints, then computation can take a lot of time.
+If too many sudokus satisfy INPUT constraints, then computation (and listing) of *all* solution can take a lot of time (and memory).

-The keyboard interrupt signal (Ctrl+C) terminates the program after dumping its state to a text file.
+The keyboard interrupt signal (Ctrl+C) terminates the program after dumping its state to a text file named `dump` in current directory.

-if the program is run without arguments and a dumpfile is present in the current directory, it loads state from dumpfile and resumes a previously suspended computation.
+Later, if the program is run without arguments and a file named `dump` is present in the current directory, it tries to load state from it and resume a previously suspended computation.

 ENUMERATING RESULTS
 -------------------
-the program shows number of sudokus listed in each session. i.e. from resume/start to suspension/termination of computation. you need to manually add them up if you want to count all listed values in whole computation.

-the counter will not overflow for any input string.
+The program shows number of sudokus listed in each session on stderr, i.e. the number of solutions found from resume/start to suspension/termination of computation.
+You can keep track of them, and add them up when required, to count all listed values in whole computation.
+The counter will not overflow for any input string.

 PORTABILITY
 -----------
-the source code and any generated dump files are usable on *any* platform that has an ANSI C compiler with standard C library implemented.
+The source code can be compiled on any platform that has an ANSI C compiler with standard C library implemented.

-compile it with tiny c compiler. it is a good compiler.
+Generated dump files may have to converted to properly encoded `char`s on different platform.

 READING THE CODE
 ----------------
-the categorized source code is given in src/ directory. src/extra/tut.c is a tutorial aimed at explaining the algorithm.
+Some (very old but working) categorized source code is given in src/ directory.  src/extra/tut.c is a tutorial tries to explain the algorithm.

 ME